 „I mean I hear whatever is good, most Metal releases bore me and I feel uninspired.
 Some good old Hard Rock and Heavy Metal, psychedelic Rock always was cool, Indian ragas and Sufi music, alternative music, classical music, 80s music, some electronic stuff, I mean whatever sounds good to me.“

-What still counts mostly for you in making such high-energy music with Melechesh?
+What still counts most for you in making such high-energy music with Melechesh?

 „The energy itself and dynamics they are awesome and live come across fantastic.
 And it is like living thousands of ancient scripts or movies or scientific and philosophical ideas with flashes of chaos all in one and at the same instant.
 It is sonic psychedelic drugs, it is Sonic Magick.“